bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 A: 0, Win8.1
 {{/example}}

-# service pack of &lt;operating system&gt;
+# service pack of &lt;operating system&gt; : service pack

 Returns all service packs

-# suite mask of &lt;operating system&gt;
+# suite mask of &lt;operating system&gt; : operating system suite mask

 Returns the bit-mapped suite mask for the operating system, which contains further fine-grain information about the version.

-# technology level &lt;string&gt; of &lt;operating system&gt;
+# technology level &lt;string&gt; of &lt;operating system&gt; : technology level

-Returns the technology level that matches the string in the format &quot;base-tl&quot;.
-For example, AIX 5.3 at technology level 6 is &quot;5300-06&quot;.
+Returns the technology level that matches the string in the format &amp;quot;base-tl&amp;quot;.
+For example, AIX 5.3 at technology level 6 is &amp;quot;5300-06&amp;quot;.

-# technology level of &lt;operating system&gt;
+# technology level of &lt;operating system&gt; : technology level

 Returns all technology levels.

-# unix of &lt;operating system&gt;
+# unix of &lt;operating system&gt; : boolean

 Returns `True` if the local computer is a UNIX system.